-Suit construction: the inside story
+Jacket construction: the inside story

 Although Duchess suits are stunning on the outside, the internal construction is what makes them an outstanding investment.
-In today’s market, many suits are given structure through the use of fusible interfacing, a type of fabric that is bonded to the suit fabric with a heat-activated resin.
+In today’s market, many suit jackets are given structure through the use of fusible interfacing, a type of fabric that is bonded to the suit fabric with a heat-activated resin.
 Although fusible interfacing provides some support for the jacket, it is not as effective nor as long-lasting as the standard material - a type of fabric called canvas.

 What is canvas?

 Canvas is the supportive inner layer of a jacket.
 It is situated between the outer jacket fabric and the inner lining fabric, giving a supple yet sturdy framework for the lapel and the chest portion of the jacket.
 A properly canvassed jacket will retain its shape better with frequent wear and dry cleaning, extending the life of the suit.